aimeos/aimeos-docs/src/frontend/html/catalog-components.md

 * [template body](../../config/client-html/catalog-lists.md#template-body)
 * [template header](../../config/client-html/catalog-lists.md#template-header)

 To those templates additional data like category information (texts, images), customer quotes (texts) is assigned.
-Shop owners can attach that texts and images to categories which describes what products are listed in these categories and supply images as visual elements for this description.
+Store owners can attach these texts and images to categories that describe what products are listed in those categories and provide images as visual elements for that description.

 The body template also uses a partial for rendering the pagination which contains not only the links for the product list paging itself but also the possibilities for sorting the result set.